 There are 16 future indications in the proposal and of these, the hepatocellular carcinoma (HCC) is new compared to the July 2025 submission and two (2) indications are PBAC recommended but not yet implemented, namely, 1L oesophageal cancer (recommended by the PBAC in May 2022) and cutaneous squamous cell carcinoma (recommended by the PBAC in November 2023).

 An epidemiological approach was used to estimate the financial implications associated with the future listings.
-The methods and assumptions used are described in the resubmission and are reproduced in below.
+The methods and assumptions used are described in the resubmission and are reproduced in Table 10 below.
 The structure and arithmetic of the models were checked by the Department.

 Table 10: Standard assumptions adopted in the utilisation estimates